Unified numerical analysis for thermoelastic diffusion and thermo-poroelasticity of thin plates: Error analysis

 Note that $\norm{\bar{\partial}_t\rho^{1/2}}=(1/ \Delta t)\norm{\int_{0}^{t_1}\rho_t(t)\ds}$ and $\norm{\nabla \bar{\partial}_t\rho^{1/2}}=(1/ \Delta t)\norm{\int_{0}^{t_1}\nabla \rho_t(t)\ds}$.
 Then, definition \eqref{p2;splitting1} and the approximation property in \eqref{P1 norm_ritz} yield the bounds { } Further, the definitions \eqref{p2;splitting2}–\eqref{p2;splitting3} and the approximation property in \eqref{P1 norm_ritz2} lead to

-The following lemma, whose proof involves Taylor series expansion and the Cauchy--Schwarz inequality, provides truncation error estimates that will be utilized later in this section. \begin{lemma}[Truncation error bounds \cite{MR3003381, deka}] For $\varphi \in H^4(0,T;L^2(\Omega))$ , the following inequalities hold
+The following lemma, whose proof involves Taylor series expansion and the Cauchy--Schwarz inequality, provides truncation error estimates that will be utilized later in this section. \begin{lem}[Truncation error bounds\cite{MR3003381,deka}] For $\varphi \in H^4(0,T;L^2(\Omega))$ , the following inequalities hold

-\end{lemma} Next, we present the initial error estimates for \eqref{3.10}, which will be used to prove the next theorem.
+\end{lem} Next, we present the initial error estimates for \eqref{3.10}, which will be used to prove the next theorem.
 Before proceeding we define the following quantities, all bounded thanks to Theorems~\ref{weak-sol-thm} and \ref{thm;regularity}

-\begin{lemma}[Initial error bounds] Under the regularity assumptions on given data as stated in Theorems~\ref{existence;thm}-\ref{thm;regularity}, the following estimates are satisfied:
+\begin{lem}[Initial error bounds] Under the regularity assumptions on given data as stated in Theorems~\ref{existence;thm}-\ref{thm;regularity}, the following estimates are satisfied: